 There’s a lot you can and should do to combat wrongdoing, theft, and fraud in your organization.
 However, teaching others the necessary skills is a critical part of any anti-fraud campaign.

-Several years ago I was instructing a skills training Webinar covering fraud prevention and detection.
-With over 1,400 people on the line from just about every time zone in the world, I asked the following question:
+Several years ago, I was instructing a skills training webinar covering fraud prevention and detection.
+With over 1,400 people on the line from just about every job title and time zone in the world, I asked this question:

-“The following four actions are part of an effective Anti-Fraud Campaign.
+“The following four actions are part of an effective anti-fraud campaign.
 But if you could only choose one, which one would have the greatest impact?”

 Here were the choices:

 - Conduct an organization-wide comprehensive fraud exposure analysis.

 - Provide awareness, prevention, and early detection skills training for managers and staff.

 - Catch and prosecute wrongdoers.

 I asked them which option they would pick, reminding them that they could only choose one.

 Well, through the wonders of modern technology, each participant in the webinar was able to vote using their keyboard.
 We had their responses compiled in seconds.
 And the winner was as follows: anti-fraud skills training for managers and staff.